kitnil/awesome/README.md

 ## PowerShell

+- [awesome-azure-learning](https://github.com/ddneves/awesome-azure-learning) - This repo includes plenty of references for Azure learning, especially for the Azure certs and Azure architecture, and any other learning materials e.g. security and automation topics.
 - [tunic](https://github.com/mikeslattery/tunic) - Install Linux from a running Windows system, without need for a live USB.
 - [posh-git](https://github.com/dahlbyk/posh-git) - A PowerShell environment for Git
 - [packer-windows](https://github.com/StefanScherer/packer-windows) - Windows Templates for Packer: Win10, Server 2016, 1709, 1803, 1809, 2019, 1903, 1909, 2004, Insider with Docker